Kiranpreetsb/react-native-sqlcipher-storage/README.md

 Version 3.2 is the first version compatible with RN 0.40.

 ## Differences in this Fork
 This fork was created after countless hours of trying to open an encrypted database, attempting to follow instructions on the master repo's issues discussions about how to open an encrypted database and debugging other issues.
 This fork is meant to open an encrypted database straight out of the box.
-Along with encrypted database, this fork allows the use of the cache directory for iOS.
+Along with encrypted database, this fork allows the use of the `Library` directory for iOS.

 Again, thank you for all the developer that created this package.
 The work I have put into this is very minimal.